yogesh-turing/Meta-CodeBench-APP/Review.md

 ---

 Estimated skill requirements:
 Include "Language-specific features"

-Model Evaluations -> First Observed Failure Reason: There are grammatical mistake, please fix those.
+Model Evaluations -> First Observed Failure Reason: There are grammatical mistakes, please fix those.

 Unit test:
-    Import statement should be solution with small 's' const { checkDataset, billingAmount, billedMembers } = require('./solution');
+Import statement should be a solution with small 's' const { checkDataset, billing amount, billedMembers } = require('./solution');
 Please format the code properly.
-    Consider adding test cases for following
+Consider adding test cases for the following
-    - house.members is not array
+- `house.members` is not array
-    - house.adharno is not array
+- `house.adharno` is not array
-    - house.members.length !== house.adharno.length
+- `house.members.length !== house.adharno.length`

 Ideal Response Explanation:
-    You don't have to explain the complete code, here you have to mention the how it fixed the issues in incorrect solution.
+You don't have to explain the complete code, here you have to mention how it fixed the issues in incorrect solution.
 It should not be too long or too short, you can make it around 4-6 lines.

 Ideal Response:
-    Follow LLAMA tone for writing ideal response.
+Follow LLAMA's tone for writing an ideal response